 CCL is the UK’s leading digital forensics provider.
 We regularly deal with technical challenges that forces and other labs have been unable to overcome internally.

 We started providing digital forensics services to the Metropolitan Police in 2001 and are a long-standing partner of the National Crime Agency and UK police forces, supporting the most complex investigations including counter terrorism, serious organised crime, child abuse and major investigations.

 We hold the widest range of accreditation of any UK digital forensic lab encompassing ISO 17025 (digital forensics) and the Forensic Science Regulator’s Codes of Practice and Conduct, ISO 9001 (quality management) and ISO 27001 (information security).

 As the volume of data has grown exponentially, so the need to manage, analyse and integrate data has become a critical requirement for investigations and security applications alike.

 Our understanding and experience with large and diverse data sets, and challenges of ingesting, analysing and deriving intelligence from this data, means that we can support clients with the technical, procedural and training solutions to apply data analytics solutions to complex real world problems including:

-As data is increasingly central to business operations, so effective cyber security is key to an organisation’s ability to protect its assets, including its reputation, intellectual property (IP), staff and customers.
-There is a common misconception that investment in sophisticated technical solutions will by itself ensure protection from cyber-attacks.
-However, this is only one part of an effective defence.
+Effective cyber security is key to an organisation’s ability to protect its reputation, intellectual property, staff and customers.
+However, there is a common misconception that investment in sophisticated technical solutions alone will ensure protection from cyber-attacks, but this is only one part of an effective defence.

 CCL Consultancy works side by side with you, helping to reach the next level of performance and future proof your organisation.
 CCL’s independence ensures they are a consulting partner who understands a plethora of market sectors, business practices and the many technologies available.